bayerf42/Monitor/README.md

 * Plug the chip into the EPROM socket on the 68008 Kit and power on.
 * The LED should display `68008 4.8` now.

+If you don't want to build it yourself, a pre-built ROM image `monitor.bin` is included in the release.

 ## Printing the keyboard sticker (optional)

 The new Monitor defines several new key combinations to access all its features.
 Though the